sfclearprices/sfclearprices.github.io/index.markdown

 <details>
 <summary>Will this lower prices?
 If so, will these cuts hurt workers? </summary>
-No. This does not affect the business constraints in which restaurants operate: they still will be required to provide identical benefits to their workers.
+No. This does not affect the business constraints in which restaurants operate: they still will be required to provide the same benefits to their workers that are guaranteed by current law.
 </details>
 <span class="spacer" />